bareboat-necessities/lysmarine_gen/README.md

 - Connect 12v power
 - Power on.
 Wait for about 45 seconds on the first boot.

+NOTE: The default password for root account is 'changeme'.

 NOTE: Do not connect USB3.0 devices to coremp135 USB2.0 ports.

 # Access from browser